lampepfl/progfun-wiki/CheatSheet.md

     xs groupBy f   // returns a map which points to a list of elements xs distinct    // sequence of distinct entries (no duplicates)

-    x :: xs  // does NOT work for vectors x +: xs  // creates a new vector with leading element x xs :+ x  // creates a new vector with trailing element x
+    x +: xs  // creates a new collection with leading element x xs :+ x  // creates a new collection with trailing element x

-    // list all combinations of numbers x and y where x is drawn from 1 to M and y is drawn from 1 to N (1 to M) flatMap (x => (1 to N) map (y => (x, y)))

     // Operations on maps
     val myMap = Map("I" -> 1, "V" -> 5, "X" -> 10)